K C Law College, Mumbai: Facilities

 The institution is able to offer a number of facilities to the students and others.
 Some of such facilities include the following;

 Smart Class Board Room

 All classrooms are AV classrooms with smart boards.
 This helps in making learning more interesting, effective and enjoyable.

 Moot Court Room

 This helps in simulating the court room experience.
 The college hosts the Annual National Moot Court Competition every year.

 Computer Lab

 The KCLC campus has computer labs.

 Alumni Association Room

 The KCLC campus has Alumni Association Room for the alumnus of college.
 Also alumni have the chance to stay in contact with their college and with former fellow students.

 College Administration Office

 The KCLC Administration Office helps the students for all administrative work.

 Canteen

 The two canteens, "Butterfly" and "Kool Cafeteria", in the compound offer hygienic mini meals, snacks, tea, coffee, cold drinks, etc.

 Indoor Games and Sports

-The college provides facility to play carrom, chess etc.
+The college provides facility to play carrom, chess, and other similar games.